 How to Sew Pointe Shoes

-How to Sew Pointe Shoes: What is a Pointe shoe?
+How to Sew Pointe Shoes: What is a Pointe Shoe?

-Ways On How to Sew Pointe Shoes
+Ways How to Sew Pointe Shoes

 We’ve presented how to sew pointe shoes here.
-So keep reading thoroughly.
+So, keep reading thoroughly.

 Section One: Selecting and Preparing Your Ingredients